-8.10 AUSTRALIAN ACCOUNTING STANDARDS ISSUED THAT ARE NOT YET EFFECTIVE
+8.9 AUSTRALIAN ACCOUNTING STANDARDS ISSUED THAT ARE NOT YET EFFECTIVE

-Certain new and revised accounting standards have been issued but are not effective for the 2010/21 reporting period.
-These accounting standards are not required to be assessed by the MMA at reporting, have not been assessed for its impact and have not been applied.
-These accounting standards include:
+Certain new and revised accounting standards have been issued but are not effective for the 2021/22 reporting period.
+These accounting standards have not been applied to the MMA Financial Statements.
+The MMA is reviewing its existing policies and assessing the potential implications of these account standards which includes: